 Using the full power of the in-depth, well-validated SEI Assessment; the profiles bring a decade of research into an easy-to-use single page profile with profound value for learning, coaching, performance management, selection, and growth.

 Why Choose SEI as Your Emotional Intelligence Assessment?

-Statistically Reliable -Embedded self-correcting indices increases objectivity.
-Strong psychometric properties with best-in-class analysis of over 20 different norm scales. used in each assessment Scores on the SEI predict 50-60% of a combination of Quality of Life, Relationship Effectiveness, Wellbeing, and Personal Effectiveness (based on forward stepwise regression against self-reported outcomes, see the Technical Manual).
+Statistically Reliable -Embedded self-correcting indices increase objectivity.
+It has strong psychometric properties with best-in-class analysis of over 20 different norm scales. used in each assessment Scores on the SEI predict 50-60% of a combination of Quality of Life, Relationship Effectiveness, Wellbeing, and Personal Effectiveness (based on forward stepwise regression against self-reported outcomes, see the Technical Manual).

 International - Developed and validated internationally; Six Seconds has offices and partners in over 25 countries.
 Assessment and report in many languages including Arabic, Chinese, English (US and UK), French, German, Indonesian, Italian, Japanese, Lithuanian, Macedonian, Portuguese, Spanish (Latin and European).

 Full Range -A complete range of assessment tools and reports for practitioners.
-Huge array of support materials, curricula, and training modules.
+It has a huge array of support materials, curricula, and training modules.